CSE370HCI/react-starter-tutorial/part8.md

 }
 ```

 This file is our database file.
-It manages the creation, removal, updating, and deleting (CRUD) of our databas.e
+It manages the creation, removal, updating, and deleting (CRUD) of our database.

 Next we need to create our Adapter.
 This we'll look at more closely.